 - Set goals and don’t be discouraged.
 Write down your goals so you can read them when you’re frustrated and tired.

 - For me, the most painful exercises were the ones that did me the most good.

 I’ve been told that most people don’t gain the degree of flexion that I’ve gained so quickly.
 Plus, most people won’t gain their full range of motion after surgery.

-Comparing yourself to others is a challenge because everyone has a different reason for knee replacement and everyone is in different physical shape.
-It also depends on the age of the person with knee replacement.
+Comparing yourself to others is a challenge because everyone has a different reason for knee replacement and everyone is in a different physical condition.
+It also depends on the age of the person.